abhay-dandge/ansible/README.md

 kubectl exec -it deploy/myansible -- bash

-ping ubuntu-0.ubuntu
+(have to install iputils-ping pacage) ping ubuntu-0.ubuntu

 ping ubuntu-1.ubuntu
 ...
+**How to Add Your Own Inventory

+Option 1: Use a temporary file:

+echo -e "[ubuntu]\nubuntu-0.ubuntu\nubuntu-1.ubuntu" > inventory

+ansible -i inventory all -m ping**

 **This works because Kubernetes assigns each StatefulSet pod a DNS entry like:**